 Infectious Diseases, University of North Carolina School of Medicine, Chapel Hill, NC, 2012

-- Determinants of long-term antibody mediated dengue and Zika immunity in humans.
-We follow a cohort of dengue, chikungunya and Zika virus infected as well as yellow fever virus vaccinated humans over time to study the natural evolution of immunity to the viruses over time.
+Determinants of long-term antibody mediated immunity to arbovirus infection in humans.
+We follow a cohort of dengue, chikungunya and Zika virus infected as well as yellow fever virus vaccinated humans over time to study the natural evolution of immunity over time.
 We focus particularly on type specific and broad antibody mediated dengue virus neutralization and the memory B cells that give rise to these type-specific and broadly neutralizing antibodies.
-We are particularly interested in identifying putative thresholds and mechanisms of antibody mediated protection and how natural antibody mediated immunity correlates with and influences vaccine induced immunity.
+We are interested in identifying putative thresholds and mechanisms of antibody mediated protection and how natural antibody mediated immunity correlates with and influences vaccine induced immunity.

-- Protein scaffold vaccines for flaviviruses.
+Protein scaffold vaccines for flaviviruses.
 Because the flaviviruses are antigenically very similar, vaccine strategies that work for one flavivirus are expected to work for others as well.
 Working with Nancy Haigwood's group at the Oregon National Primate Research Center, we have developed a dengue virus serotype 2 vaccine that uses a bacterial protein scaffold to display dengue virus envelope protein antigens.
 This vaccine is both immunogenic and protective in non-human primates.
-We are adapting this scaffold to display envelope glycoproteins from the other three dengue virus serotypes as well as Zika virus with the intent of developing a vaccine that can protect against all four dengue serotypes as well as Zika.
-In the future the platform may be expanded to include Yellow Fever and West Nile viruses, also closely related to dengue and important human pathogens.
+We have adapted this scaffold to display envelope glycoproteins from the other three dengue virus serotypes as well as Zika virus with the intent of developing vaccines that can protect against all four dengue serotypes as well as Zika.

-- Role of dengue virus genomic RNA secondary structure in dengue virus biology.
+Role of dengue virus genomic RNA secondary structure in dengue virus biology.
 The dengue genome is encoded on a single sense strand of RNA.
 The RNA is known to fold back on itself to form secondary and tertiary structures.
-Working with Kevin Weeks' lab at UNC-Chapel Hill and Stacy Horner's lab at Duke University, we are using dengue virus infectious clones and sub-genomic clones to study the function of these secondary and tertiary RNA structures in vivo.
+Working with Kevin Weeks' lab at UNC-Chapel Hill and Stacy Horner's lab at Duke University, we are using dengue virus infectious clones and sub-genomic clones to study the function of these secondary and tertiary RNA structures.

 Dr. Messer is trained in diagnosing and treating infections in the general population, international travelers and immune compromised hosts, including long-term management of HIV patients.

 Dr. Messer completed his PhD in Ecology in 2003 under the mentorship of Dr. Tom Whitmore in the Department of Geography and in the lab of Dr. Aravinda de Silva in the Department of Microbiology and Immunology at UNC Chapel Hill.
 His dissertation focused on the evolution of dengue virus serotype 3 and the emergence of dengue hemorrhagic fever in Sri Lanka.
-After completing his MD and residency and his residency in Internal Medicine at UNC in 2008 he joined the lab of Dr. Ralph Baric where he took primary responsibility for the dengue virus research program, supported by the Southeast Regional Center for Excellence in Biodefense.
+After completing his MD and his residency in Internal Medicine at UNC in 2008 he joined the lab of Dr. Ralph Baric where he took primary responsibility for the dengue virus research program, supported by the Southeast Regional Center for Excellence in Biodefense.
 In May, 2012, following completion of his fellowship in Infectious Diseases, Dr. Messer was appointed Clinical Assistant Professor in the Department of Medicine in the UNC School of Medicine.
 In November, 2012, Dr. Messer joined the faculty in the Departments of Medicine and Molecular Microbiology and Immunology at Oregon Health & Science University as an Assistant Professor where he has developed a broad research program studying the interplay between arthropod-borne virus genetics and human immunity following infection with these viruses.View Dr. Messer's full list of publications here